 Do not use any mixture left in the syringe or vial for a second injection.

-Do not use the needle to inject if it is bent (refer to notes under the subheading "How to prepare the injection").
+Do not use the needle to inject if it is bent (refer to notes at the end of this leaflet under the subheading "Injecting the

 Check with your doctor as soon as possible if you have any problems while using CAVERJECT, even if you do not think the problems